 A bicornuate uterus is congenital, meaning you were born with it.
-Your uterus forms while you’re still in the womb — sometime between 10 and 20 weeks of pregnancy.
+The fetal uterus develops while in it's still in the uterus — sometime between 10 and 20 weeks of pregnancy.

 During development, two ducts (called the Mullerian ducts) normally fuse together to form one uterine cavity.
 In the case of a bicornuate uterus, two uterine cavities exist because the ducts did not merge together completely.
 A bicornuate uterus can have a deep heart shape or it can be minor and never cause a problem.

 A heart-shaped uterus is not hereditary — meaning you won’t pass it on to your children.

 Most people aren’t aware they have a bicornuate uterus until they experience repeated pregnancy loss.
 Checking the shape of the uterus after repeat miscarriage will reveal the irregularity.
 In other cases, a heart-shaped uterus is found during a routine ultrasound during pregnancy or because of painful periods.

 After an initial pelvic exam, your healthcare provider will use several imaging techniques to confirm a bicornuate uterus.
 This is done to measure the depth of separation and distinguish a bicornuate uterus from other uterine abnormalities.